lhannon/OSCONDirectLineBot/README.md

-# Direct Line Bot Sample
+# Direct Line Bot Sample, modified

 A sample bot and a custom client communicating to each other using the Direct Line API.
+This bot handles questions about either-or questions and randomly selects one choice.
+Built for demo at OSCON 2018.

+This repo was cloned from https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-DirectLine.
+Much of the README that follows was copied from there.

 [![Deploy to Azure][Deploy Button]][Deploy CSharp/DirectLine]